Latest update as of Jan 26, 2026

 About this fundraiser

-On Friday evening at approximately 7:15 PM, after Alexis and her stepsister Juliana had safely dropped a friend off, their lives changed forever.
-While driving on Water Street in Lawrence, MA, a man speeding through a residential neighborhood violently T-boned their vehicle.
-Both girls were critically injured.
+On Friday January 2nd, 2026 at approximately 7:15 PM, after Alexis and her stepsister Juliana had safely dropped a friend off, their lives changed forever.
+While driving on Water Street in Lawrence, MA, a man speeding through a residential neighborhood violently T-boned their vehicle totaling both his car, hers, taking out a fire hydrant, and hitting a speedometer himself.
+Both girls were critically injured, but Juliana is now stable.

 At this moment, there are no clear answers about when or if Alexis will fully recover.
 What we do know is who she is: one of seven sisters, the baby of her immediate family, an auntie to three little girls with a nephew on the way, a niece, a cousin, a friend to so many and deeply loved by her mother Dana, who so many in the community know.
 Alexis is a beautiful soul, full of life, kindness, love and pure joy!
 Her absence is felt deeply by everyone who knows her.